Abdelhak Nouri: Collapse

 On 8 July 2017, Nouri collapsed during a friendly match against Werder Bremen, due to cardiac arrhythmia.
 He was taken to the hospital by a trauma helicopter, and his condition was announced as stable.
 Five days later, however, Ajax reported that Nouri had suffered severe and permanent brain damage as a direct result of the incident, and was in intensive care.
-Nouri eventually left intensive care on 25 July 2017, being able to breathe unaided, but will not be able to play football again.
+Nouri eventually left intensive care on 25 July 2017, being able to breathe unaided, but not be able to play football again.
 In June 2018, Ajax announced an investigation had found that the medical treatment Nouri received on the field was "inadequate", which prompted a lawsuit from Nouri's family against Ajax through the Royal Dutch Football Association's arbitration panel, who stated a failure to resuscitate him with due haste was responsible for causing his brain damage.

-By August 2018, Nouri was no longer in a coma and was able to recognise and communicate with members of his family by moving his mouth and eyebrows.
+By August 2018, Nouri was no longer in a coma.
 By September 2019, Nouri was confirmed to still be in hospital.
 On 27 March 2020, Nouri's family confirmed he had awoken from his coma and returned home to his family, where he will continue to receive treatment.
 Shortly afterwards, Ajax announced they cancelled Nouri's contract, which was due to automatically renew on 1 July, and that they were in talks with his family about a "future solution" for Nouri.
 In February 2022, Ajax announced the agreement with Nouri's family included a payment of €7.85 million, that the club would cover all his medical bills, and would retire his number 34 jersey.

+In April 2024, Nouri's brother, Abderrahim, stated that he was "awake" but still "isn't his old self."

 Tributes

 Following Nouri's retirement, several tributes were conducted in his honour in and outside football.
-In December 2018, Ajax renamed their "Talent of the Future" award after Nouri, while a number of Nouri's former club and international teammates, including Justin Kluivert, Philippe Sandler, Amin Younes, Donny van de Beek, Kevin Diks, Joël Veltman, Anwar El Ghazi, and Sofyan Amrabat adopted Nouri's shirt number (34) at their new clubs.
+In December 2018, Ajax renamed their "Talent of the Future" award after Nouri, while a number of Nouri's former club and international teammates, including Justin Kluivert, Philippe Sandler, Amin Younes, Donny van de Beek, Kevin Diks, Joël Veltman, Anwar El Ghazi, Steven Bergwijn, Sofyan Amrabat, and Chadi Riad adopted Nouri's shirt number (34) at their new clubs.
 Ajax's 34th league championship was dedicated to Nouri by the players, who celebrated with his father during the trophy presentation in May 2019.
 On 12 June 2022, a square in Amsterdam Nieuw-West was renamed the "A. Nouri Plein".